cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

 At first, we check if our parent (which is our search context) is also affected by stale reference.
 If so we perform `RegenerateElement` method on the parent.
-This creates recursion call and we are able to restore references to the root element (no matter how many parents are in the relation chain).
+This creates recursion call and we are able to restore references to the root element (no matter how many parents are in the dependency chain).
 After we retrieve the reference to the parent we also need to find a fresh version of the current element using new parent and memorized locator.
-If any exception occurs during searching for the current element that means the element truly disappear and the StaleReferenceException was an indicator of the true problem.
+If any exception occurs during searching for the current element that means the element truly disappeared and the StaleReferenceException was an indicator of the true problem.
 The last missing part is the method that detects if the element has a stale reference.

 ```cs